7 Insignificant Homeschool Perks that Make a Big Difference

 5. Ease in Scheduling Appointments

 Our doctors and dentists are often relieved when we are able to book an appointment in the middle of the day.
-We rarely have to wait and are often able to get all our children seen within a single time window.
+We rarely have to wait long and are often able to get all our children seen within a single time window.
 That’s nice, no joke, but that schedule flexibility becomes a huge benefit when you think of the many other things this allows our children to pursue.
 Music lessons, job shadowing, and work don’t have to eat up evening family time.
 This flexibility is a huge homeschool perk!

 6. Fidgeting Doesn’t Matter